pyfsi/coconut/examples/lid_driven_cavity/openfoam2d_kratos_structure2d/lid_driven_cavity_openfoam2d_kratos_structure2d.md

 ## Coupling algorithm

-The coupling technique used is the *interface quasi-Newton algorithm with an approximation for the inverse of the Jacobian from a least-squares model* (IQNI-LS).
+The coupling technique used is the *interface quasi-Newton algorithm with an approximation for the inverse of the Jacobian from a least-squares model* (IQN-ILS).
 No reuse is employed, so the reuse parameter `q` is set to 0.

 ## Predictor